marcel-dempers/docker-development-youtube-series/storage/databases/postgres/2-configuration/README.md

 `-v ${PWD}/pgdata:/var/lib/postgresql/data ` </br>

-The `{PWD}/pgdata` folder that we have mounted contains not only data, but some defaut configuration files that we can explore. </br>
+The `{PWD}/pgdata` folder that we have mounted contains not only data, but some default configuration files that we can explore. </br>

 Three files are important here: